tadashibashi/fmod-cmake/README.md

 *Note:* you will need to make an account with FMOD to access the downloads page.
 If using FMOD commercially, please check your use case and licensing tier.

-#### 3. Copy FMOD Headers
+#### 3. Copy FMOD headers

-All FMOD Studio API downloads include the C/C++ header files.

-Find the headers in one of the downloads, usually located at `api/core/inc` and `api/studio/inc` for both Core and Studio APIs, respectively.
+Find the C/C++ header files in one of your downloads/installations, usually located at `api/core/inc` and `api/studio/inc` for both Core and Studio APIs, respectively.

-Copy all `.h` and `.hpp` into this repository's `fmod/<version-number>/include` folder.
-For example, if your version of FMOD is 2.02.21, the headers should go into `fmod/2.02.21/include`.
+Copy all `.h` and `.hpp` from here into this repository's `fmod/<version>/include` folder.
 Any other file types like `.cs` are not necessary.
+For the path to copy the files, let's say your version of FMOD is `2.02.21` - the headers should then go into `fmod/2.02.21/include`.

-*Note:* using version number folders, you may support multiple FMOD versions and easily choose which to target by setting the `FMOD_VERSION` variable, as you will soon see in step 5.
+*Note:* by specifying numbered folders, we can support multiple versions, and easily upgrade/downgrade on demand by changing the `FMOD_VERSION` cmake variable as seen in step 5.

-#### 4. Copy FMOD library files for each platform
+#### 4. Copy FMOD libraries for each platform

-##### Mac OS (both x86_64 and arm64)
+##### Mac OS AppleClang (x86_64, arm64)

 Library file locations (from download)
 - Core:   `api/core/lib`